chadrem/tribe/README.md

 #### Messages

 Actors communicate asynchronously using a number of methods that end in ! (exclamation point or “bang”).
-The most basic type of communication is known as a fire-and-forget message.
+The most basic type of communication is known as a message and can be sent using using the Actable#message! and Actable#deliver_message! methods.
-They can be sent using the Actable#message! and Actable#deliver_message! methods.
+These methods always return nil since they are fire-and-forget.

     # Create your custom actor class.
     class MyActor < Tribe::Actor